nueyfreeman/Qatar22Sim/README.md

 The first thing I noticed from the error file was that it included the entire South Korean team.
 I identified the problem by manually querying some names and then wrote a new method to collect the data for Korean players specifically (see `qatarsquadscraper.py`).
 That left 18 remaining players without data.
-These I manually queried on <Transfermarkt.us>.
+These I manually queried on Transfermarkt.us.
 Most of them had resulted in errors due to a slight spelling difference or an unexpected ordering of the results, which made my program find the wrong data for those entries.
 I found the correct page and manually added the data for those players, after which there were only 3 players for whom no data could be found, an amount which would have no